As a current or prospective international student you may have some questions about the potential implications of the UK's decision to leave the EU.

 - I'm an international student.
-Can I still study with The Open University?
+Can I still study with you?

 A resounding yes.
 It's simple and straightforward to register for our courses.
 Browse our courses

 and subjects.
-Then choose the qualification you want (we offer certificates, diplomas and short courses, as well as undergraduate and postgraduate degrees) and proceed from there.
+Then choose the qualification you want (we offer certificates, diplomas and degrees at both undergraduate and postgraduate level) and proceed from there.

 - Will my tuition fees be affected?

-We've now published our fees for the 2017/18 academic year, and we're pleased to announce that they stay the same.
-Please note that our fees are usually increased annually, at a modest rate, in line with inflation and the University's strategic approach to fees.
+Our fees usually increase annually, at a modest rate, in line with inflation and the University's strategic approach to fees.
 We expect this situation to stay the same.

-The longer term situation after the UK has left the EU will depend on the outcome of government negotiations.
-For now, the outcome is unknown - but we remain committed to providing a high-quality UK education that represents outstanding value for money.
+The longer term situation after the UK has left the EU will depend on the outcome of government negotiations, but we remain committed to providing a high-quality UK education that represents outstanding value for money.

-- Will my Open University qualification be recognised in my country?
+- Will my Open University qualification continue to be recognised in my country?

-While we can't know in advance of the negotiations how qualifications will be recognised in different jurisdictions, Universities UK expect the Government to keep existing recognitions - and The Open University will certainly be lobbying for this.
+While we can't know in advance of the negotiations how qualifications will be recognised in different jurisdictions, Universities UK expect the Government to keep existing recognitions – and we will certainly be lobbying for this.

 - Will Open University qualifications be available for the foreseeable future?

 Yes.
-The Open University celebrates its 50th anniversary in 2019.
+We celebrate our 50th anniversary in 2019.
 We intend to be here, offering a first-class education to anyone who wants it, for at least another 50 years.

-- What is The Open University’s long-term position towards international students?
+- What is your long-term position towards international students?